DataSciBurgoon/skittles_genotoxicity/README.md

 # The Analysis

-The skittles_genotoxicity.ipynb file contains the analysis in full.
+The skittles_genotoxicity.ipynb and pharma_tio2_genotoxicity.ipynb files contain the analysis in full.
 In the analysis I am making the assumption that the 80ug/mL concentration of TiO2 causes genotoxicity.
 I know that there is no evidence for this, but I want to demonstrate that even if 80ug/mL actually did cause genotoxicity, that that level represents such an extremely high dose that it is simply not plausible for a human to reach it.

 In other words -- all chemicals are toxic at some dose.
 That dose may be ridiculously high -- as in the case of genotoxicity and TiO2.
 In the US we favor a risk-based approach where we use the science of toxicology to identify safe doses, and regulate chemical exposures to occur at those safe doses.

-You can see the rationale for me saying that 80ug/mL is a ridulously high dose that is implausible for humans to ever reach in the skittles_genotoxicity.ipynb file.
+You can see the rationale for me saying that 80ug/mL is a ridulously high dose that is implausible for humans to ever reach in the skittles_genotoxicity.ipynb and pharma_tio2_genotoxicity.ipynb files.
 In Github you just need to load it up in the browser to see the full analysis.